Miss Emily Judson

 - Applications of AI and data science in the energy system

 In response to decarbonisation targets and technological change, energy systems are shifting from largely top-down linear structures to ones that are more distributed, multi-directional, and data-driven.
 Emerging technologies are being deployed across these new systems for diverse purposes – for example storage management, peer to peer trading, or distribution automation.
-This project will examine the implications of increased use of data and digital technologies in energy, and their potential to influence the democratisation and decarbonisation of energy.
+This project will examine the implications of increased use of data and digital technologies in energy, and their potential to influence energy system decarbonisation and pubilc impact issues.

 Emily is a member of the Exeter Energy Network, and a co-organiser of the 'Making Sense of Sustainable Energy Systems' seminar series.
 She is also a member of the Environmental Intelligence Network, part of the University of Exeter Institute for Data Science and Artificial Intelligence (IDSAI).